juniper-lake/hg002-qc-snakemake/README.md

 - `mosdepth/coverage.thresholds.summary.txt`
   - outputs 10 columns corresponding to % of genome sequenced to minimum coverage depths (1X - 10X)
   - maybe a line chart comparing the different coverage thresholds among conditions
+- `whatshap/phase.eval.tsv`
+  - each row is a different chromosome
+  - important values for each chromosome might include columns:
+    - 9  all_assessed_pairs (sample size for error rates)
+    - 11  all_switch_rate
+    - 13  all_switchflip_rate
+    - 15  blockwise_hamming_rate